The Living Land: Contents

 In 1990, West End Games released Torg, a game in which aliens had overlaid a psychic landscape on various areas of the Earth, forcing reality to change to their whims.
 The Living Land, published the same year, was the first supplement, and describes the prehistoric realm that the alien overlord Baruk Kaah has laid over the reality of the east and west coasts of North America.
 The result is a world of dinosaurs versus humanity where some Americans have reverted to primitive savagery, and others have resisted.
 The setting reminded reviewer Paul Mason of Arthur Conan Doyle's The Lost World or Edgar Rice Burrough's Pellucidar.

 The second half of the book explains rules for dealing with the lack of technology, and lists adventure ideas and new character templates.

 Publication history

-Originally published in 1990 by West End Games as a 128-page book, it was rewritten in 2018 by Ulisses Spiele for Torg Eternity, and developed into a series of products:
+Originally published in 1990 by West End Games as a 128-page book, it was rewritten in 2018 by Ulisses Spiele for Torg Eternity, after a Kickstarter.
+It was developed into a series of products: